-The Province's right to any excess funding in the Decommissioning Fund upon termination of the ONFA results in OPG capping its annual earnings at 3.25 percent plus the long-term Ontario Consumer Price Index (CPI) specified in the most recently approved ONFA Reference Plan, which is the rate of growth in the liability for the estimated completion cost, as long as the Decommissioning Fund is in an overfunded status of less than 120 percent.
+When the Decommissioning Segregated Fund is in an overfunded status at less than 120 percent, OPG recognized its annual earnings on the fund at 3.25 percent plus the long-term Ontario Consumer Price Index (CPI) specified in the most recently approved ONFA reference plan, which is the rate of growth in the underlying funding liability.
+The same treatment is applied to the Decommissioning Segregated Fund when it is in an overfunded status at greater than 120 percent, if the Used Fuel Segregated Fund is fully funded.